diyaS-15/AI-music-recommender/README.md

 The project can be run locally using streamlit run web.py

 ## Files:
 - web.py: main file that has gemini api call, spotify api call, and streamlit code
 - .env: environment file that holds my gemini api key, client-id, and client-secret (NOT ADDED TO REPOSITORY)
-- config.toml: added background color
+- config.toml: added background color.

+### Important Notes:
-**Important Note:** .env file is not in the repository as it holds sensitive information, like personal api keys.
+- .env file is not in the repository as it holds sensitive information, like personal api keys.
+- the config.toml file has to be inside a .streamlit folder to correctly work